 Understanding Counter-Notices and Challenges

-After enduring the difficulties of the DMCA takedown filing process, the victim is still not out of the woods even if their leaked nudes have been successfully removed.
+After enduring the difficulties of the DMCA takedown filing process, the victim is still not out of the woods even if their leaked content has been successfully removed.

 The perpetrator can refuse removal if the victim does not properly file their notice.
 Even if the notice meets the criteria, the provider may still choose not to comply.
 However, this does risk their protection under DMCA safeguards.